Updated: 7 days ago

 With this in mind, change can be a significant trigger for anxiety.
 Often a common coping mechanism for controlling this trigger is to attempt to control the environment, so that change never happens.
 Unfortunately, in life, this is impossible.
 Changes come whether we are ready or not because it is a natural part of life.

-This trigger can form through a situation where a changed that occurred in the past caused significant discomfort, that was never supported or worked through, leaving an imprint.
+This trigger can form through a situation where a change that occurred in the past caused significant discomfort, that was never supported or worked through, leaving an imprint.
 Over the years, a story builds up over that one event, which is then over time, triggered again and again.
 This often seems exaggerated to an external onlooker, whilst being very real to the person in the middle of an anxiety episode.

 Understanding what triggers can look like and where they might come from can be incredibly helpful in supporting those with anxiety, whether it be a mild episode or a chronic condition.
-If you make an effort to support someone in your life or workplace who suffers from anxiety, your support and consideration will be greatly appreciated and help build a bridge to potentially enriching your relationship with that person.
+If you make an effort to support someone in your life or workplace who suffers from anxiety, your support and consideration will be greatly appreciated and help build a bridge to potentially enrich your relationship with that person.

 The power of observation